With trials looming, IOC could adjust Olympic qualifying

 To date, 57% of athletes are already qualified for the games but the IOC will work with individual sports “to make any necessary and practical adaptations to their respective qualifications.”

 Among the 43% of spots not already decided — about 4,700 — include entries from the three headliner sports: swimming, track and field and gymnastics.
-In the U.S. and many other countries, those spots are determined at Olympic trials in June.
+In the U.S. and many other countries, those spots are determined at Olympic trials in June, which are in limbo.

+On Tuesday, track’s pre-Olympic schedule was severely curtailed when the Diamond League announced it was postponing three events in April and May.

+Gymnastics has also scrapped or postponed key events.
+The schedule changes, to say nothing of the reduced training opportunities in quarantined areas, are leading to questions about whether the athletes can be in competition shape come trials and the Olympics themselves.

 The IOC said it’s still possible to use existing events but also outlined adaptations that could be made if they’re canceled or postponed.